Birmingham Funeral Home Negligence Lawyers | Belt, Bruner & Barnett P.C.

 Funeral Home

-Although funeral home abuse is common in the U.S., victims are often not aware of their rights.
+Although funeral home negligence is common in Birmingham, AL, victims are often not aware of their rights.
 In fact, much of the information published regarding funeral home negligence does not discuss the important issues.
 Family members of the deceased have a claim for the significant emotional and psychological distress caused by dealing with such an event.

 Courts and juries also recognize the impact such actions can have on the families in an already difficult and stressful time.
 Funeral home negligence can leave disastrous marks on the psyche of family members whose last recollection of their loved ones will be negative and disheartening.

-The Alabama funeral home negligence lawyers of Belt, Bruner, & Barnett P.C. are committed to aggressively pursuing compensation on behalf of those who have been wronged by those who have promised to provide a dignified and respectable funeral and burial suited to the family’s wishes.
+The Birmingham funeral home lawyers of Belt, Bruner, & Barnett P.C. are committed to aggressively pursuing compensation on behalf of those who have been wronged by those who have promised to provide a dignified and respectable funeral and burial suited to the family’s wishes.

 Negligence is defined as a sub-standard level of care.
-When a funeral home fails to render appropriate service, you often will have standing to bring a cause of action for negligence.
+When a funeral home in Birmingham or Jefferson County fails to render appropriate service, you often will have standing to bring a cause of action for negligence.
 A funeral home will be found negligent when they failed to properly and reasonably conduct the contracted for services.

 If it can be proven that the actions of the funeral home were intentional, punitive damages are also possible.
 Intent can also be proven through gross negligence in certain circumstances.
 Punitive damages allow for enhanced damages and serve to punish the defendant for their actions.